gparmer/anr_booting_up/README.md

 - [Self-Modifying Code](https://www.youtube.com/channel/UCrcjou2_8t7wFun9m68Ufyg) streams regularly on jinteki.net, and you can pause the stream to read the cards.
 	He interviews people in the community (including the NISEI Board), which gives a great insight into how people think about the game.
 - The [Metropole Grid](https://www.youtube.com/channel/UCQ7hPuO4R15t0qAKnjFi-Iw) also frequently streams, and has energetic, great commentary.
+- [The Hacktivist](https://www.youtube.com/channel/UCeJXRdVkWl_5Id7UwPvbvpg) (Kevin Tame, from above) has great videos with rigorous commentary about his thought process.
 - Countless other Netrunner resources.
 	Follow the channels each of them reference, and you'll quickly uncover most of the runner underworld.